DayOS9/neuralNetwork/README.md

 This project is still a work-in-progress.
 Although the drawing module was just recently implemented,
 there is still plans to modify and refine the feature.
 I plan on making the drawing module more dynamic
 (additional buttons) and run concurrently with the main program for smoothness.
 Possible additional features
 include real-time analysis and testing when the user is drawing.
+Also, looking for better algorithms and practices to improve the accuracy of the network is also actively being researched.